Ken Paxton’s securities fraud trial will remain in Houston, court rules

-The Texas Court of Criminal Appeals, in a 6-3 ruling, overturned lower-court decisions that said Paxton’s trial had been improperly moved from Collin County, where he lives, to Harris County because the trial judge had lost jurisdiction over the matter.
+In a 6-3 ruling, the Texas Criminal Court of Appeals, made up of nine Republicans and no Democrats, overturned lower-court decisions that said Paxton’s trial had been improperly moved from Collin County, where he lives, to Harris County.
+They said the trial judge had lost jurisdiction over the matter.

+"The standards we use to judge will inevitably be applied against us.
+Thus, even the noblest of goals, no matter how righteous, cannot justify improper means, Judge Bert Richardson wrote for the majority.
+"Today we fulfill our duty by upholding our Constitution’s rule of law and affirming the wisdom of its framers."

 However, the Texas Constitution and state law protected the judge’s authority over the case, the court ruled.